bartelsjoshuac/Corduroy/README.md

 NOTES:
 - On OSX, docker sometimes has to be run as sudo (root) or you will get a weird postgres database lock file permissions error.
 But this seems random.
+- There are subtle differences between unix and windows commands you will need to familize yourself with.

 Normall execution after Getting Stated